naotoo1/MD/README.md

 The implementation entails the use of prototype-based models(```ImageGLVQ```, ```ImageGMLVQ```, ```ImageGMLVQ warmed with ImageGLVQ```) and a deep learning model built by transfer learning with ```VGG19``` convolutional neural network deployed with respective use for the models, ensemble use for the prototype-based models and ensemble use of prototype-based cum CNN model built with transfer learning.

 ## Prototype-based

+The malaria prototypes were trained with the ```ImageGLVQ```, ```ImageGMLVQ```, ```ImageGMLVQ warmed with ImageGLVQ``` prototype-based models.
+The prototype initialization was done uniformly on one prototype per class basis.
+Predictions for each malaria test case is based on the trained protypes displayed below.

-Initialised prototypes for  parasite class and uninfected class after preprocessing transformation
+##### Initialised prototypes for  parasite class and uninfected class after preprocessing transformation

 ![download](https://user-images.githubusercontent.com/82911284/175720641-109baf6d-653f-435d-8498-bde91a36ab7a.png)